NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 The codes have been tested on:

-* Ubuntu 16.04, NVIDIA TITIAN X GPU, Python 2.7.
+* Ubuntu 16.04, NVIDIA TITIAN X GPU, Python 2.7 (both training and inference).

-* NVIDIA Jetson TX2, Python 2.7.
+* NVIDIA Jetson TX2, Python 2.7 (inference only).

 [//]: # (Image References)